thorrak/fermentrack/docs/source/user guide/controller adding.rst

 2. Launch guided setup and select "Add New Device (Advanced)"
 3. Enter the configuration options associated with the device.

-.. todo:: Rewrite this section
+.. todo:: Rewrite the Manual Workflow section to document the available options, etc.